How to build a better performance appraisal system

 Without feedback, survival is guesswork.
 Failure is inevitable.

-a rate determined by the depth of their balance sheets and the goodwill of
+determined by the depth of their balance sheets and the goodwill of their last

-their last customers.
-I might have added, 'and by the largesse of their
+customers.
+I might have added, 'and by the generosity of their

 governments', but post-GFC that strategy is well spent.
+Gone down the gurgler.
 The carnage will be epic, but

 not all will perish.